Sapa, or ‘Sa Pa’, is famous to everyone around Vietnam. It is known for its unique charm, kind locals and beautiful mountain views.

 Sapa is one of the best places to visit in Vietnam.
 The diverse population of minorities, the breath-taking views, and the great variety of nature make it easy to recommend for a day or weekend trip from the capital.

 It has a very unique charm that can’t be seen anywhere else in the country – or even the world.
 Next time you are visiting, be sure to stop by Sapa.
 Want to start learning Vietnamese?
-Use the Ling Vietnamese app to take your first steps to mastering the language.
+Use the Ling App to take your first steps to mastering the language.